rsek/dataforged/README.md

 # Dataforged

-Starforged playtest rules data in JSON for use in community tools, because there's no use in duplicating labour on the data entry.
+*Ironsworn: Starforged* playtest rules data in JSON for use in community tools, because there's no use in duplicating labour on the data entry.

 ## Recommended Usage
 Due to this being playtest content, this repo is fairly unstable!
 As the game grows and evolves, I will almost certainly make changes in how it's organized.
 I recommend forking or otherwise copying this repo's contents rather than pulling from it directly.